-Harris Surname Genealogy
+Harris Surname Meaning

+Harrises and its variants from Britain can be found in America.
 Some Harrises in America may have German or French ancestry.

-Harris Resources on
+Harris Surname Resources on

 - Harris/Harries/Herries/Harriss.
 Harris and variants